Southpaw poster

 The inciting incident occurs at 15 minutes when At a charity event, rival boxer Miguel "Magic" Escobar publicly disrespects Billy and Maureen.
 Billy loses control and a brawl erupts.
 In the chaos, Maureen is accidentally shot and killed.
 Billy's perfect world is shattered in an instant..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Billy makes the active choice to seek out Tick Wills, a no-nonsense trainer at a rundown gym.
+This illustrates the protagonist's commitment to Billy makes the active choice to seek out Tick Wills, a no-nonsense trainer at a rundown gym.
 He humbles himself and begs Tick to train him—not for revenge, but to become the man and father he needs to be to get Leila back.
 Tick reluctantly agrees., moving from reaction to action.

 The Collapse moment at 92 minutes (75% through) represents the emotional nadir.
 Here, Before the championship fight with Escobar, Leila tells Billy she won't come to watch—she can't bear to see him get hurt or killed.
 Billy faces his darkest moment: the realization that his daughter associates boxing with death and loss.
 He must fight the biggest match of his life without the one person he's fighting for present.
 The emotional death—losing Leila's faith and presence., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.